psi-consortium/psi/doc/PSI/PSI-TOD/operations/TOD-02-04-01-Create_Product_Offering.md

 * *description* - Description of the target offering
 * *productOfferingTerm* - Condition under which the offering is made available to customers, for example different commitment periods
 * *productSpecification* - Reference to the product specification the target offering is about
-* *serviceLevelAgreement* - SLA for the product offering
+* *serviceLevelSpecification* - SLS for the product offering
 * *prodSpecCharValueUse* - Applied characteristics of the product specification, when there are variants
 * *productOfferingPrice* - Price components for the offered product.
   Combinations of different types or multiple entries of the same type are possible.